 Pouring soy milk mixtue into crumbled tofu to make vegan cottage cheese.

-Step 5 – Let it sit for at least 1 hour in the refrigerator to soak up the milk mixture and flavor.
+Step 5 – Let it sit in the refrigerator for at least 1 hour to soak up the milk mixture and develop flavor.
 (It’s best if allowed to sit for 8 hours or more.)

 Serving Suggestions